 We have the latest in genetically based targeted therapies, immunotherapy and chemotherapy to fight various types of cancer.
 Patients who qualify have access to new or experimental treatments before they are commercially available through clinical trials at select locations.
 Our patients participate in some of the best clinical trials in Atlanta because of our researchers' reputations and the caliber of our program.

-As part of the Mayo Clinic Care Network, oncologists at Wellstar have a direct connection to Mayo Clinic and can request detailed consultations and second opinions, at no additional cost to the patient.
+As a member of the Mayo Clinic Care Network, oncologists at Wellstar can request detailed eConsults — virtual second opinions — at no additional cost to patients.

 Oncologists at Wellstar are proficient in biomarker testing, which is the hallmark of personalized medicine.
 Several drugs have been developed which target specific genetic abnormalities in the cancer's DNA.
 Biomarker tests may determine whether one of these targeted therapies might be effective.
 These tests can be run with samples obtained from blood, body fluid or tissue.